 From warding off witches, to making mighty big omelettes, we’ve put together an infographic to show how other countries spend Easter and their tradition.

 Want to share this image on your site?
 Just copy and paste the embed code below:

 As you can see from the infographic, there’s plenty more to Easter than the chocolate egg and Good Friday and the Easter Monday public holidays!
 If you’re stuck in an office, chances are you love Easter for the long weekend, and what better way to celebrate than with some freshly baked hot cross buns and cute Easter themed cupcakes.
 Need a meal to go with your dessert?
 Celebrate Easter in the office with hearty breakfast catering, afternoon tea or a staff lunch and make this your very own office Easter tradition.
-Get in touch with our team of Easter bunnies to book your office catering, and if you’ve been good, you may even get a few chocolates!
+Get in touch with our team of Easter bunnies to book your office catering, and if you’ve been good, you may even get an Easter chocolate egg on your desk!